Meningioma

 Olfactory groove meningioma can result in loss of smell if the olfactory nerves are compressed; vision problems may even occur if the tumor is large enough to compress the optic nerves, which transmit information from the eyes to the brain.

-Meningiomas are the most common type of brain tumor, and account for 36.8% of all primary brain tumors.1 In 2017, an estimated 29,100 new cases of meningioma were diagnosed in the United States.1 Meningiomas are most common in adults over 65 years, and are also more commonly diagnosed in women.1
+Meningiomas are the most common type of brain tumor, and account for 41.7% of all primary brain tumors.1 From 2017-2021, an average of 39,059 cases of meningioma per year were reported in the United States.1 Meningiomas are most common in adults over 65 years and are also more commonly diagnosed in women.1

 For most patients, the cause of meningioma is unknown.
 However, there are certain genetic conditions that may increase a patient’s chance of developing meningioma.
 For example, patients with neurofibromatosis type 2 (NF2) may be more likely to develop multiple and/or malignant meningiomas.2

 The decision to operate on a tumor may depend on a variety of factors, including patient symptoms, age, and overall health.
 Depending on the size and location of the meningioma, surgery is the primary treatment for removal of the tumor.
 The objective is to remove as much of the tumor as possible, while preserving critical brain functions in the surrounding healthy tissue – this is called “maximal safe resection”.
-During the surgery, tumor tissue will also be collected and examined to confirm histopathological diagnosis.
+After surgery, each patient’s tumor tissue is analyzed with advanced genomic techniques to understand the molecular characteristics of the tumor.
+Together with traditional pathology, this information can give us a more accurate prognosis and identify treatment options that may be effective against the abnormalities present in your tumor.

 For meningiomas that are small, slow-growing, and asymptomatic, doctors may suggest a period of observation with serial imaging scans before surgical or radiation therapies are considered.